ni/nimi-python/docs/nidcpower/attributes.rst

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic.
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the